TheBigBookMan/grad-dip/Information Technology/Topic 1- Computer Architecture.md

 ##  Computer Hardware
 - Parts that make up the actual desktop of a computer- memeory module, processor, battery, sound card, processor, heat sink and fan, hard disk, integrated sound ports and circuitry
+- **Von Neumann architecture**- Electronic digital computer with subvisions of processing unit consiting of rithmetic logic unit and processor registers, control unit containing instruction register and program counter and a memory to store both data and instructions andinput/output mechanisms.
 - **Motherboard**- Conects components together, many different connectors to connect to external devices such as monitors, keytboards and speakers.
 Data wires connect components together called **BUS**
 	- **Bus**- essentially the wires that are connecting all the different components on the motherboard to work
 - **Adapter Cards**- Internal expansion card that allows computer to commuinicate with other preipheral, like video cards or monitors- extensions to allow for more components to the computer